Elvis Presley: 1973–1977: medical crises and last studio sessions

-RCA, which had always enjoyed a steady stream of product from Presley, began to grow anxious as his interest in the recording studio waned.
-After a session in December 1973 that produced 18 songs, enough for almost two albums, Presley made no official studio recordings in 1974.
+RCA began to grow anxious as his interest in the recording studio waned.
+After a session in December 1973 that produced eighteen songs, enough for almost two albums, Presley made no official studio recordings in 1974.
 Parker delivered RCA another concert record, Elvis Recorded Live on Stage in Memphis.
-Recorded on March 20, it included a version of "How Great Thou Art" that won Presley his third and final Grammy Award for Best Inspirational Performance at that year's Grammy Awards.
-All three of his competitive Grammy wins – out of 14 total nominations – were for gospel recordings.
-Presley returned to the recording studio in Hollywood in March 1975, but Parker's attempts to arrange another session toward the end of the year were unsuccessful.
-In 1976, RCA sent a mobile recording unit to Graceland that made possible two full-scale recording sessions at Presley's home.
-However, the recording process had become a struggle for him.
+Recorded on March 20, it included a version of "How Great Thou Art" that won Presley his third and final Grammy Award for Best Inspirational Performance.
+All three of his competitive Grammy wins – out of fourteen total nominations – were for gospel recordings.
+Presley returned to the recording studio in March 1975, but Parker's attempts to arrange another session toward the end of the year were unsuccessful.
+In 1976, RCA sent a mobile recording unit to Graceland that made possible two full-scale recording sessions, but the recording process had become a struggle for him.

-Despite concerns from RCA and Parker, between July 1973 and October 1976, Presley recorded virtually the entire contents of six albums.
-Though he was no longer a major presence on the pop charts, five of those albums entered the top five of the country albums chart, and three went to number one: Promised Land (1975), From Elvis Presley Boulevard, Memphis, Tennessee (1976), and Moody Blue (1977).

-Though Presley's singles in this era were not major pop hits, he remained a significant force in the country and adult contemporary markets.
-Eight studio singles from this period released during his lifetime were top ten hits on one or both charts, four in 1974 alone.
-"My Boy" was a number-one adult contemporary hit in 1975, and "Moody Blue" topped the country singles chart and reached the second spot on the adult contemporary chart in 1976.
-Perhaps his most critically acclaimed recording of the era came that year, with what Greil Marcus described as his "apocalyptic attack" on the soul classic "Hurt".
-Dave Marsh wrote of Presley's performance: "If he felt the way he sounded, the wonder isn't that he had only a year left to live but that he managed to survive that long."

-Presley and Linda Thompson split in November 1976, and Presley took up with a new girlfriend, Ginger Alden.
-He proposed to Alden and gave her an engagement ring two months later, though several of his friends later said he had no serious intention of marrying again.